-“Swimming Australia had a lot of systems that were collecting different types of data,” Karl Durrance, AWS director of enterprise Australia tells the Sydney Morning Herald.
+“Swimming Australia had a lot of systems that were collecting different types of data,” Karl Durrance, AWS director of enterprise Australia, tells The Sydney Morning Herald.

 “By bringing this together into a central cloud-based data lake, the Amazon Machine Learning Solutions Lab and Swimming Australia developed a solution that pulled together athlete performance to support coach’s decision-making in competition, predict possible and probable competition outcomes, and influence tactical racing strategies while saving hours of manual analysis.”

 Any data that isn’t in a relational database management system (RDBMS) is unstructured data.
-That’s why the third phase of CRISP-DM, data preparation, can take up to 80 per cent of a data scientists time to convert big datasets into structured data.
+That’s why the third phase of CRISP-DM, data preparation, can take up to 80 per cent of a data scientist’s time to convert big data sets into structured data.

 Data mining can be viewed as a subset of machine learning and business intelligence.
 It’s the preparatory work of data mining that makes machine learning shine.